top of page

 March p.21.jpg

-In reality, both positions could have existed, but the brokerage statement reports the transaction data for only one set of transactions.
-The "Transaction Detail" is missing the day trade transactions that occurred on March 23 - as reported by the "Realized Gain (or Loss)" section of the brokerage statement.(which reports the data for the March 21 and 22 transactions but with incorrect dates)
+Two positions apparently existed, but only one was actually reported, and the recordkeeping "error" cleverly conceals the omission. (i.e., the "Transaction Detail" record is missing the day trade transactions that occurred on March 23, and the position is also missing from the "Realized Gain (or Loss)" accounting--which reports the data for the March 21 and 22 transactions)

 Specifically, Barclay's consented to the finding that: